OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 1. Close all Office applications, including Excel.

 2. Delete the Office cache by deleting the contents of the cache folder.
-This is necessary to completely clear the old version of the add-in from the host.
+This is necessary to completely clear the old version of the add-in from the application.

     - For Windows: `%LOCALAPPDATA%\Microsoft\Office\16.0\Wef\`.